scraperwiki/dumptruck/readme.md

     ]
     h.insert(data)

+Column names and table names automatically get quoted if you pass them without quotes, so you can use bizarre table and column names, like @no^[hs!'e?'s`f_"&`'@

 It would be cool if I can come up with a way for `h.insert` to return the [rowid](http://www.sqlite.org/lang_createtable.html#rowid)(s) of the row(s) that are being saved.
 Dunno how annoying this would be....